 All About Anamorphic

-In this video, Nick LaClair, head of video production for SproutVideo, breaks down the history of anamorphic lenses, and explains how they’re differentiated.
+In this video, Nick LaClair, creative director for SproutVideo, breaks down the history of anamorphic lenses, and explains how they’re differentiated.
 He’ll also show you exactly how you can film anamorphic footage on a budget.

 What is an Anamorphic Lens?